Moth Orchid Care,

 Phalaenopsis or moth orchids are some of the easiest orchids to care for in a home.
-Their blooms can last up to 3 months and they are some of the most colorful hybrids.
-Like other orchids, Phalaenopsis orchids require light, water, temperature, fertilizer and humidity.
+And in some of the more temperate environments they can be grown outside in gardens and on trees.
+The are a very popular orchid and have been hybridized a lot resulting in some very colorful and interesting blossoms.
+Like other orchids, Phalaenopsis orchids (Moth Orchid Care)require appropriate light, water, temperature, fertilizer and humidity.

 The best light is indirect light.
 It can be bright but should not be direct sunlight.
 If you have a west facing window sill this will do just fine.
 Direct sun for very long can damage the leaves of the moth orchid.
 Light is very important for orchid care.